Roll20/roll20-character-sheets/HeroSystem6eHeroic/README.md

 The number of skills (30 general, 7 combat, 6 maneuvers, and 9 languages) and powers (10) is hard-coded to handle the background math and for aesthetics, but should be sufficient for general use.

-To keep the game on the simple side, this sheet is built for the combat that uses armor activation rolls rather than hit locations.
-There are input fields for the recording of armor locations, but otherwise the more advanced hit location rules are not supported at this time.
+This sheet has support for either armor activation rolls or the optional hit location system (see Options).
+The choice to use one or the other system is a GM campaign-level decision.

 If you would like more flexibility in creating macros and have a Pro-level subscription you might consider adding Hero Roller https://wiki.roll20.net/Script:HeroRoller to your game API settings.
 This is an optional addition and is not necessary to play the game.